pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/content.rst

 **unit_key** which identifies the unit or units to be uninstalled.
 The value is completely defined by the handler mapped to the unit's type_id.

-The caller can pass additional options using an *options* object.
+The caller must also pass an *options* object, which specifies additional uninstall options.
 Both the structure and content are handler specific.
 The options drive how the handler performs the operation.

 | :method:`post`
 | :path:`/v2/consumers/<consumer_id>/actions/content/uninstall/`